Alfaa123/Volvo-CAN-Gauge/README.md

 # Hardware:
 - 2011 Volvo C30 T5
-- "generic" 128x64 OLED Display on I^2C protocol
+- 4D Systems ULCD-220RD round LCD Display (https://4dsystems.com.au/ulcd-220rd)
 - Machinna M1.1 (Old, no longer manufactured) (More info here: https://www.macchina.cc/guide/m1/software/software-setup-arduino-ide-1516)

 **NOTE: The Machinna M1.1 is basically an Arduino Mega with a buck style regulator and a few built in interfaces.
 In this project, we're only using the CAN bus interface, which is identical to a regular CAN bus shield based on the MCP2515.
 The only change you'll need to make in order for this to run on a regular Mega + a CAN shield is to change the CS pin of the CAN shield, as the Machinna uses a 'non-arduino' pin for this purpose.**

-# Included Libraries:
+# Libraries:
-- U8g2: Used to drive the OLED display.
+- geneArduino: Used to send data to the 4D Systems display.
 - Seeed CAN bus shield: CAN shield library with modifications to allow it to work with the Machinna M1.1

 # Basic Functional Description: